Skip to content

 If people can't reach a human easily, they leave.
 Then they write a bad review.

-Starting with voice
+Starting with phone automation

-Voice is the hardest channel and the most fragile.
+Phone automation is the hardest channel and the most fragile.
 Prove the logic in text first.

 Skipping transcript review